-4.3.2 The write function
+4.3.3 The write function

 This function writes a GridRPC data identified by data to the output location set during the init call in the output parameters fields.
-For commodity reasons, a list of additional servers on which the data has to be uploaded can be provided.
+For commodity reasons, a diffusion mode and a list of additional servers on which the data has to be uploaded can be provided.
 In that case, the protocol defined during the init call is used.
 Some broadcast/multicast mechanisms can then be implemented in the GridRPC data middleware in order to improve performance.
+The diffusion mode can be used by more intelligent data middleware to diffuse a data in a broadcast manner for example.